-The Group provides capital market Revenue is services including from debt issuances, point in equity issuance and merger and transaction acquisition advisory services.
-Fees are successfully executed.
+The Group provides capital market services including from debt issuances, equity issuance and merger and acquisition advisory services.
+Fees are charged when services has been successfully executed.

 Revenue is recognised at the point in time when the transaction has been successfully executed.